 Skip to main content

-Through the Bentley Service Learning and Civic Engagement Center (BSLCE), more than 1,200 students each year are making a big impact as they engage in community-partnered civic work.
-Students work directly with more than 70 nonprofits, developing leadership skills that will shape their career success and help them drive positive societal change.
+Through the Bentley Service-Learning and Civic Engagement Center, more than 1,200 a year are making a big impact as they engage in community-partnered civic engagement work.
+Students work directly with 70 nonprofits, developing leadership skills that will shape their career success and help them drive positive societal change.

 BSLCE students engage in: